Elmarath/ElmarathStudio/docs/Nested-Invnetory-Architecture/Quick-Start-To-NIA.md

 ![Example In World View](./img/T_ExamplePayloadTemplateView.png)

 After this you are ready to Use NIA!
-To determine if your inventory is working you could call the *GetDebugStringFromInventory* and provide your inventory, than print it.
+To determine if your inventory is working, you can call the *GetDebugStringFromInventory* and provide your inventory, than print it.

 ![Debug String Invnetory](./img/T_DebugStringInventory.png)